Roth IRAs boast big tax advantages

 - The purpose of the withdrawal

-Withdrawals of contributions made after age 59½ are considered normal “qualified distributions” and are not taxed.
-We said it before and we’ll say it again: You paid tax on that money when you first contributed to the Roth IRA.
-Distributions that include earnings are free of tax too; however, the Roth IRA must have been established for at least five years before they can be withdrawn.
+Withdrawals of contributions made after age 59 ½ are considered normal “qualified distributions.”
+These aren’t taxed because you paid tax on that money when you first contributed to the Roth IRA.
+Distributions that include earnings are free of tax too, as long as the account is at least five years old (the “5-year rule”).

-If the withdrawal is made before age 59½ and includes earnings, then you may have to pay both income tax and a 10% penalty.
-There are certain situations under which the IRS will allow you to withdraw without penalty, however.
+If you withdraw earnings before age 59½, you may have to pay both income tax and a 10% penalty.
+The IRS allows you to withdraw money without penalties in certain situations.
 Funds can be distributed for higher education expenses or to buy a home.
 Certain hardship circumstances, such as permanent disability, also allow funds to be withdrawn tax- and penalty-free.